-Our mandate is to enable emerging and professional artists in all disciplines, to bridge cultures, and to build strong communities through arts and heritage.
+Our mandate is to enable emerging and professional artists in all disciplines, to bridge cultures, and to build strong communities through the arts.

 Located in CityScape Community ArtSpace, the organization consists of a volunteer Board of Directors, an Executive Director and support staff, and over 100 dedicated volunteers.
 Our membership is over 500 strong and includes individuals, students, seniors, families, cultural groups and businesses.

 - Established the first Heritage Committee in North Vancouver

 - Preserved the former City Hall of North Vancouver, a 1902 heritage building, originally the North Vancouver School, which was rededicated as the Presentation House Arts Centre in 1976

 - Created and produced the first North Shore arts promotional vehicles: Arts Access Magazine and Arts Access Television Show, forerunner to the Arts Alive Magazine and Arts Alive monthly fresh sheet in the North Shore News

 - Instrumental in creating a tri-municipal Arts Commission designed to assist local governments in the development and promotion of arts and culture in their communities